 Usually the NAFTA verification process starts with a fax from USCBP.
 They get the information from the certificate of origin that was provided by a U.S.-based importer when they claimed NAFTA duty-free treatment for imported goods from Canada.
 The fax/letter usually indicates that the USCBP would like to visit.
 USCBP usually provides a planned date for the NAFTA verification.
 The fax/letter also indicates for which goods they plan to verify origin.
 It can be just a single good that is sold or it could cover a broad range of goods.
 The fax/letter also indicates that if the Canadian producer refuses to allow USCBP to visit to conduct the verification, shipments to the United States will be denied NAFTA preferential treatment.

 What should the Canadian producers/exporter do when they get such a letter?

-3. Ask the USCBP officers what documents they would like you to organize for them to review – having all documents organized will make the visit run more smoothly and may shorten the time to must entertain the USCBP officers.
+- Ask the USCBP officers what documents they would like you to organize for them to review – having all documents organized will make the visit run more smoothly and may shorten the time you must entertain the USCBP officers.
 Often USCBP will select a sample of export transactions.

 If USCBP determines that the exported goods are not NAFTA-originating, the U.S. importers will be assessed customs duty at the applicable rate.
 We will address damage control after a NAFTA verification in a subsequent post.